UNC-App-Lab/Check-In/README.md

 ## Create new KPI page

+You can find the KPI listing page at `https://applab-checkin.herokuapp.com/kpi`

 To create a new KPI, go to the `KPIs` folder and create a new javascript file (model this file after existing KPI pages).

 To create a url route for your new page, go to App.js in the root folder, and import your component at the top of the file.